.

 Camp Features:

-• Working barn and animal-therapy centre with cattle, horses, goats, a donkey, bunnies and more
+• Working barn and agricultural classroom with a family of cattle, horses, goats, a donkeys, alpacas, pigs, bunnies and chickens

-• Eco Centre with a state-of-the-art observatory and fully functional telescope, computer lab, living lab, creative arts room and music room
+• Indoor recreation through our Eco Centre and computer lab, living lab, creative arts room and music room within

-• Ponds for canoeing, kayaking and water activities
+• 9-acre pond for canoeing and water activities (summer months only)

 • High and low rope challenge courses

-• Fields for sports and large group games
+• Fields for sports, large group games and teambuilding

 Tim Horton Memorial Camp